The Staff Properties dialog allows you to make changes to the display of a staff, adjust its tuning and transposition, change instrument etc. To open:

 Navigation arrows (as of version 2.1)

 Use the ↑ and ↓ buttons, at the bottom left of the Staff Properties window, to navigate to the previous or next staff.

 Staves of fretted, plucked-string instruments have a few extra options in addition to those listed above,

 Edit String Data…

 This button opens a dialog box which allows you to set the number and tuning of strings.
 See Change string tuning.

-Clicking the Advanced Style Properties... button opens a dialog giving access to advanced options for the staff.
-The following illustrations show how the dialog looks for the different staff types:
+Clicking the Advanced Style Properties... button opens a window giving access to advanced display options for the staff.
+These will vary depending on the staff type chosen: see the relevant sections below for details.

 Show key signature

 Whether the staff key signature will be shown.